 Live for today (and tomorrow!)

-“It’s being all you can be with confidence, grace, and gratitude about who you are now.
-Yesterday is history.
+“It’s being all you can be with confidence, grace, and gratitude.
 If you were true to yourself yesterday then you are true to yourself today.
 Pro-aging is about getting out of bed with gratitude at being alive to enjoy another day of being all you can be —to own the day and your life without excuses.

-“We aren’t getting any younger, and why would you want to?
-The glow of youth is now replaced by the beauty of experience and knowledge.
-I wouldn’t change places with my younger self for all the toned muscles my body use to boast.
-I don’t know that person anymore.
+“We aren’t getting any younger, but even though glow of youth is now replaced by the beauty of experience and knowledge… I wouldn’t change places with my younger self for all the toned muscles my body use to boast.
 I love me now and where I’m going.
-This isn’t to say I will ever stop taking care of myself, my health, and my appearance.
+This isn’t to say I will ever stop taking care of myself.
 I value pro-aging too much to ever grow old.
-I was recently in Miami visiting my 91-year-old mother who is still youthful and not defined by her number.
+I was recently in Miami visiting mymother who is still youthful and not defined by her number.
 Good for you, Mom.

 “I like to share my approach to life, as you know—and am so pleased that my skincare products and daily regimen developed to help others with aging (or pro-aging!) work so well!.